 Section 9 - Texas Collegiate FFA: The purpose of the Texas Collegiate FFA Association is to continue the development of premier leadership, personal growth and career success at a higher level and in the context of a collegiate environment.
 Leadership for the organization is vested in the Texas Collegiate FFA Senate, consisting of two representatives from each affiliated two-year or four-year institution.
 The collegiate association operates under the oversight of the Texas FFA Board of Directors.
 Six student officers are elected annually.
 Adult leadership is provided by the collegiate advisors of the student officers and two executive advisors who serve longer terms to ensure a degree of continuity in the organization.
-The faculty advisors for the Collegiate
+The faculty advisors for the Collegiate FFA are Dr. John Rayfield and Dr. Rudy Ritz of Texas Tech University.
+The Texas Collegiate FFA holds meetings in conjunction with the Texas FFA Convention and the State Agriculture, Food and Natural Resources Professional Improvement Conference.
+Competitions hosted by CFFA are designed to enhance its members' professional skills and to position them for entry into the job market.

-2016-2017 Texas Collegiate FFA Officers President: Dylan Bacon, Vice President: Brittany Myers Secretary: Malia Marion, Treasurer: Kayla Lucio Reporter: Savanna Grounds, Sentinel: Reagan Cooper Student Advisor: Robin Hicks, Historian Autumn Wallen
+2017-2018 Texas Collegiate FFA Officers -President: Marah Walls, Vice President: Noel Rodriguez, Secretary: Alyssa Peterson, Treasurer: Laura Johnson, Reporter: Kye Maddox, Sentinel: Mia Mills, Student Advisor: Courtney Rosenbalm